 Comparing market performance

-Despite Bill having higher revenue totals, Ramp's valuation has been higher than Bill's market cap recently, with Ramp's valuation growing from $7.66 billion in a Series D-2 in 202431 to $16 billion with its most recent Series E.32
+Despite Bill having higher revenue totals, Ramp's valuation has been higher than Bill's market cap recently, with Ramp's valuation growing from $7.66 billion in a Series D-2 in 202433 to $16 billion with its most Series E in June 2025.34 A little over a month later, Ramp then announced its Series E-2, which raised $500 million and brought its valuation up to $22.5 billion.35

 Forge Price is a derived data point that reflects the up-to-date price performance of venture-backed, late-stage companies, and is calculated based on a proprietary model incorporating pricing inputs from primary funding round information, secondary market transactions, and indications of interest (IOIs) on Forge.